US to boost military presence in Europe for Russia threat

 —-

-Associated Press writers Aamer Madhani in Washington and Monika Scislowska in Warsaw contributed to this report.
+Associated Press writers Aamer Madhani and Chris Megerian in Washington and Monika Scislowska in Warsaw contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.